szeness/DieGarageSimulation/README.md

 because I wanted simulate a long durration where actualy can conclusions be drawn and a kinda realistic expirience of how things can happen rl.

-therefore i added a Timewarp function so the random times for the decisions of the car drivers is shortened. also to see the rush hours and events happening the chances of when a driver needs a parking lot can be changed.
+therefore i added a Timewarp function so the random times for the decisions of the car drivers is shortened. also to see the rush hours and events happening the chances of when a driver needs a parking lot can be changed from regular to rush hour.

 also its a little stats texts in the upper corner with the number of cars and the number of all parking lots.